-U.S. citizens may be asked to present a “certificate of good conduct” or “lack of a criminal record” for a variety of reasons for use abroad including adoption, school attendance, employment, etc. U.S. law enforcement authorities may not be familiar with such a procedure since it is not commonly requested in the United States.
+U.S. citizens may be asked to present a “certificate of good conduct” or “lack of a criminal record” for a variety of reasons for use abroad, including adoption, school attendance, employment, etc. U.S. law enforcement authorities may not be familiar with such a procedure since it is not commonly requested in the United States.
 There are a variety of options available to U.S. citizens seeking to obtain proof of their lack of a criminal record.

 Go to your local police department where you reside or last resided in the United States, request that the police conduct a local or state criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 Local police departments may require your personal appearance in order to conduct the search.
-You should determine whether the country you intend to use the records check requires that it be authenticated.
+You should determine whether the country where you intend to use the records check requires that it be authenticated.
 For information on that process please see our authentications page.

 Documents obtained from your local police will require additional authentication after you obtain the local police seal.
-Contact your state Secretary of State’s office or other official designated in your state to authenticate state issued documents.
+Contact your state Secretary of State’s office or other official designated in your state to authenticate state-issued documents.
 See our general guidance on authentication of documents for use abroad.